CiscoDevNet/terraform-provider-intersight/website/docs/d/bios_policy.html.markdown

 * `cisco_debug_level`:(string) BIOS Token for setting BIOS Techlog Level configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `Maximum` - Value - Maximum for configuring CiscoDebugLevel token.* `Minimum` - Value - Minimum for configuring CiscoDebugLevel token.* `Normal` - Value - Normal for configuring CiscoDebugLevel token.
 * `cisco_oprom_launch_optimization`:(string) BIOS Token for setting OptionROM Launch Optimization configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `cke_low_policy`:(string) BIOS Token for setting CKE Low Policy configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `auto` - Value - auto for configuring CkeLowPolicy token.* `disabled` - Value - disabled for configuring CkeLowPolicy token.* `fast` - Value - fast for configuring CkeLowPolicy token.* `slow` - Value - slow for configuring CkeLowPolicy token.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `closed_loop_therm_throtl`:(string) BIOS Token for setting Closed Loop Therm Throt configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `cmci_enable`:(string) BIOS Token for setting Processor CMCI configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.
 * `config_tdp`:(string) BIOS Token for setting Config TDP configuration.* `platform-default` - Default value used by the platform for the BIOS setting.* `enabled` - Enables the BIOS setting.* `disabled` - Disables the BIOS setting.